Pentax SMC-DA 16-45mm f/4 ED AL - Review / Test Report - Analysis

 Page 2 of 3

-Typical for many standard zoom the Pentax lens produces a pronounced degree of barrel distortions
+Typical for many standard zoom the Pentax lens produces a pronounced degree of barrel distortion

 This is comparatively good for such a wide standard zoom.